-For all changes to the approved plans and specifications (i.e. amendments or variations), it is important that these changes are approved in writing by the owner and the designer before submitting the altered plans to Council, and before any changes are made to the building.
-You need to check with your local Council as to whether or not Council approval is needed for these changes.
-This depends on whether the change is minor or major.
+For all changes to the approved plans and specifications (i.e. minor variations or major amendments or variations), it is important that these changes are approved in writing by the owner and the designer before submitting the altered plans to Council, and before any changes are made to the building.
+You need to check with your local Council about approval for these changes.
+This may also be affected by district plan requirements.

-If the change is considered MINOR all that may be required is a handwritten and signed letter saying what you plan to do and a copy of the plans or specifications with these changes written/drawn on them.
-If the changes involve restricted building work you will also need to supply a Certificate of Design Work from the designer.
+If the change is considered a MINOR variation all that may be required is a handwritten and signed letter saying what you plan to do and a copy of the plans or specifications with these changes written/drawn on them.

-For examples of minor and major amendments, see the Building System Performance (MBIE) website.
+For examples of minor variation and major amendments, see the Building System Performance (MBIE) website.

 Changes to consented work needs approval

-- Check whether or not the amendment is a major or a minor amendment: MBIE guidance
+- Check whether or not the amendment is a major amendment or a minor variation: MBIE guidance

-- Complete the appropriate application form and submit it to the BCA
+- Complete the appropriate application form and submit it and the altered plans and specifications to the BCA

 - Application for a major amendment – this is treated as if it was a new building consent application as required by s45(4), Building Act 2004

-- Application for a minor amendment or a handwritten signed letter saying what you plan to do and a copy of the plans or specifications with the changes written/drawn on them.
+- Application for a minor variation – complete the minor variation form or provide a signed letter saying what you plan to do and a copy of the plans or specifications with the changes were written/drawn on them.

 Major Amendments – legal requirements under the Building Act 2004